urbainvaes/urbainvaes/README.md

 I am a researcher (Inria Starting Faculty Position) in  the <a href="https://team.inria.fr/matherials/">MATHERIALS</a> group, a joint research team of <a href="http://www.inria.fr/">Inria</a> and <a href="http://www.enpc.fr/">École des Ponts ParisTech</a>.
-My research focus within MATHERIALS is on the development and analysis of efficient and robust sampling methods in high dimensions, particularly for applications related to inverse problems and computational statistical physics.
+My research focus within MATHERIALS is on the development and analysis of efficient and robust sampling methods in high dimensions, particularly for applications related to statistical inverse problems and computational statistical physics.

 Most of the scientific software I wrote for my research is available on this Github page.
 This includes